Schedule of 28th NOI (2025)

 Final Contest

-For the Final Contest, which will be conducted onsite at the School of Computing, students are expected be in school uniform for the entire duration of the Final Contest.
+For the Final Contest, which will be conducted onsite at the School of Computing, contestants are expected be in school uniform for the entire duration of the Final Contest.
 Any contestant who reports late to the Final Contest will be deemed to be absent and will not be allowed to participate.
-These students will not be given a Certificate of Participation.
+These contestants will not be given a Certificate of Participation.

 Online Preliminary Contest